SelinaMangaroo/data-visualization/README.md

 ## Output Structure
 - All datasets should be stored in the `data` directory.
-- Ensure file paths are updated accordingly in notebooks and scripts if custom locations are used.
-- Processed PDF reports will be saved in the reports directory.
+- Processed PDF reports will be saved in the `reports` directory.
 - Processed datasets with dropped columns are saved in:
   ```
   data/{input_name}_dropped/
   ```
-- Assets such as logos and stylesheets are located in the assets directory.
+- Assets such as logos and stylesheets are located in the `assets` directory.

 ---